shaguntalwar17/yamuna-canal-rejuvenation-powerbi/README.md

 # Yamuna Canal Rejuvenation – Power BI Project

 ## Project Overview
-Rivers in India are widely regarded as life-givers, sustaining communities, ecosystems, and livelihoods.
+Rivers in India are widely regarded as life-givers, sustaining communities, ecosystems and livelihoods.
-This project presents a **data-driven environmental analysis** of the Yamuna Canal, using official **CPCB water-quality monitoring data** to evaluate ecological stress, pollution trends, and priority intervention zones.
+This project presents a **data-driven environmental analysis** of the Yamuna Canal using official **CPCB water-quality monitoring data** to evaluate ecological stress, pollution trends and priority intervention zones.

 The goal of the project is to move beyond static reporting and enable **actionable insights** that support responsible rejuvenation and long-term environmental stewardship.